csteimer/project-template/README.md

 ### **benchmark**
 - Only benchmarks enabled
-- Provides `run-benchmarks` aggregate target
+- Provides `run-benchmark` aggregate target
   **Use for performance regression testing.**

 ### **ci-debug**